-The input video is ac-coupled into the ADV7181B.
-Therefore, its dc value needs to be restored.
+The input video is ac-coupled into the ADV7183B through a 0.1 μ F capacitor.
+The recommended range of the input video signal is 0.5 V to 1.6 V (typically 1 V p-p).
+If the signal exceeds this range, it cannot be processed correctly in the decoder.
+Since the input signal is ac-coupled into the decoder, its dc value needs to be restored.
 This process is referred to as clamping the video.
-This section explains the general process of clamping on the ADV7181B, and shows the different ways in which a user can configure its behavior.
+This section explains the general process of clamping on the ADV7183B and shows the different ways in which a user can configure its behavior.

-The ADV7181B uses a combination of current sources and a digital processing block for clamping, as shown in Figure 9.
+The ADV7183B uses a combination of current sources and a digital processing block for clamping, as shown in Figure 10.
 The analog processing channel shown is replicated three times inside the IC.
-While only one single channel (and only one ADC) would be needed for a CVBS signal, two independent channels are needed for YC (S-VHS) type signals, and three independent channels are needed to allow component signals (YPrPb) to be processed.
+While only one single channel (and only one ADC) is needed for a CVBS signal, two independent channels are needed for Y/C (S-VHS) type signals, and three independent channels are needed to allow component signals (YPrPb) to be processed.